Easy. Flight. Training

 We increased the number of cells slightly compared to its predecessor, while innovative technologies such as the shark nose, double 3D shaping at the leading edge and modern design methods ensure perfect pressure distribution and make the wing even more aerodynamic.
 The result is a more refined handling and a clear performance plus compared with its predecessor.

-The MECAL5 has new ergonomic risers that are well-arranged and sit comfortably in your hand, thus simplifying launch preparations.
+The MESCAL5 has new ergonomic risers that are well-arranged and sit comfortably in your hand, thus simplifying launch preparations.
+An optional motor-riser is available for pilots who want to fly the MESCAL5 with a paramotor.
 All lines are from LIROS and are sheathed, sturdy and designed for longevity – as is the Porcher Marine material for top and bottom sails and for the profile ribs.

 Did you know already?
 The MESCAL5 feels great in the air and has exceptionally balanced handling.